Kinsarvik: Tourism

 The history of Kinsarvik tourism has been one of dramatic changes.
 Up until the 1970s, the village was the busiest ferry port in Norway and a crucial junction on the only all-year road connecting the main cities of Bergen and Oslo.
-More recently, however, alternative routes have eroded its importance a little, but in 2006 the Norwegian Parliament approved the Hardanger Bridge, a monumental bridge located only 12 km north of Kinsarvik.
-The bridge was completed in 2013 and since then Kinsarvik is no longer part of the dominant route and tourist stop for both east-west and north-south traffic.
+More recently, however, alternative routes have eroded its importance a little.
+In 2006 the Norwegian Parliament approved the Hardanger Bridge, a monumental bridge located only 12 km north of Kinsarvik.
+The bridge was completed in 2013 and since then, Kinsarvik is no longer part of the dominant route and tourist stop for both east–west and north–south traffic.

 Kinsarvik functions as a base camp for tourists visiting the surrounding areas and has several camping grounds and a hotel.
 Kinsarvik Båthavn is a small marina located in the village..

 The shores of the fjords in this area are thick with fruit trees, primarily cherry and apple trees.
 There are spikes in tourism for the flowering and harvest of these trees.